ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 I believe there is ample contextual evidence to suggest that Emily was a member of the Ladies Aid Society and also involved in some capacity with the Red Cross, although I don't believe I have direct evidence of these.

 I believe that the reference to "Bertha Mills" in the 1914 American Agriculturist Farm Directory shown below is in fact a misprinted reference to Emily.
 I have yet found no evidence of a Bertha Mills in Brookton at that time, and everything but the reference to the road on the map in that volume fits Emily.
-As for the map reference, I would point out that the same road reference is given for Dr. Lockwood and Frank Mulks, Emily's neighbors on what is now Brooktondale Road, who are listed on the same page:
+As for the map reference, I would point out that the same road reference is given for Dr. Lockwood and Frank Mulks, Emily's neighbors on what is now Brooktondale Road, and who are listed on the same page:

 {{% fig "emily/yatesschuylertom00oran_0212" "800" /%}}
 {{% fig "emily/yatesschuylertom00oran_0449-zoomed" "500" /%}}

 My own speculation after reading many of the Ithaca Journal "gossip columns" from Emily's lifetime is that there may be a decent probability that Emily, or someone very close to Emily, was the author of these during a period that included the final years of Hannah's life.
-The fact that Hannah was written of so much and in such glowing terms, and just the tone and subtle phrasing of references to Hannah's life, are very suggestive.
+The fact that Hannah was written of so much and in such glowing terms, and the tone and subtle phrasing of references to Hannah's life, are very suggestive.

 For example, consider the similarity in wording to the gossip column on 17 Jan 1914, Ithaca Journal: "Mrs. Mills is a remarkable woman..."  and Hannah's obituary, presumably written by Emily, on 27 Feb 1917, Ithaca Journal: "Mrs. Mills was one of Brookton’s oldest and most respected citizens and a remarkable woman."
 Consider also the similarity in the phrases "...who was for many years a prominent merchant in this village..." in the 31 Dec 1895 Daily News of Batavia and the 24 Nov 1906 Ithaca Daily Journal article that refers to Edward as "...for many years a prominent merchant of Brookton...".
 (Although other aspects of the 31 Dec 1895 article suggests it was written by someone other than Emily.)
 Hannah and Edward are in several different instances referred to as 'aged' although that in itself is unremarkable.
-Consider too the level of detail, in say, the obituary for Mary Ann, which suggests it was written by Emily.
+Consider too the level of detail, in say, the obituary for Mary Ann.

 Typically, the gossip columns had a default headline of the area, in this case "Brookton" or occasionally "Brookton Heights".
 However, there are times when a bigger headline would be added emphasizing one aspect of the column.
 These would have the initial appearance of a typical newspaper article, but then you see it is the relevant gossip column for that day, with perhaps a little more detail on the topic mentioned in the headline.
 This was the case with a few of Hannah's entries.

 In an informal discussion on the topic with Barbara Kone, it seems unlikely that "Brookton Heights" was ever a name used in the community.
-Those columns are indeed about the people of Brookton, and Barbara suggested that adding "Heights" was someone's attempt to dress up the name.
+The "Brookton Heights" columns are indeed about the people of Brookton, and Barbara suggested that adding "Heights" was someone's attempt to dress up the name.

 These gossip columns, it is my understanding, were written by people local to the areas they were reporting on, and over time, you can sense a shift in style, level of detail, who is reported on, etc. that suggest periodic changes in authorship.
-Brookton was not an enormous community, so wouldn't be highly improbable that Emily could have been the author.
+Brookton was not an enormous community, so it wouldn't be highly improbable that Emily could have been the author for a period.
 Someone who spends all day, every day at the center of the community, within one of its active hubs, would be well placed to observe people's activities.

 Further, consider these: